saggypatel/agngular-storybook-starter/README.md

 ## Development server

 Run `npm run watch` to build angular library.
 Run `npm run storybook` to run storybook.
 Navigate to `http://localhost:6066/`.
 The app will automatically reload if you change any of the source files.

+:warning: This is library only project, it doesn't have application built in, instead it has storybook.